dougvk/TRIH-rss-ingest/PRD.md

 ## Objectives

 - **Data Ingestion:** Securely fetch a private RSS feed using HTTP requests with appropriate authentication.
-- **Data Parsing:** Extract episode metadata (title, description, link, published date) using an RSS parsing library.
+- **Data Parsing:** Extract episode metadata (title, description, link, published date) using robust XML parsing.
 - **Data Storage:** Persist the parsed data in a SQLite database for efficient retrieval and later processing.
 - **Modular Architecture:** Develop a clean and modular codebase that can be extended for additional features in later phases.